 “Zookeepers are very busy, but this is not too taxing to do and it gets a lot of interest and support,” explains Chusyd.

-“We’re always taking photos of Suki anyway, to monitor her health,” says Smith.
+“We’re always taking photos of Suki anyway, to monitor her health,” says Shannon.
 “So taking more for the app is easy.”

 Like any learning process, it’s taking a while.